Terry's Second Site Tips

 Syles for Tag Groups

 In the example in the preceding section we defined a Narrative Panel Tag Group for research notes tags.
-This screenshot shows how I modified the styles in the Stylesheets > System > Narrative Panel screen to create the appearance shown in the sample output shown above.
+This screenshot shows how I modified the styles in the Stylesheets > System > Narrative Panel section to create the appearance shown in the sample output shown above.
 I made the following changes from the default values:

 A Second Example

-This example illustrates a method of using Tag Groups to create a special section at the top of the People Page section for specific people with links to Custom Pages with family background information for the person's family.
-In this case I used Flag Events to create the links, as described in my Flag Events article.
+I used Flag Events to create the links.
 The same result can be obtained with traditional TMG event Tags, but I think using Flag Events is simpler when a lot of people are involved because you do not have to add or remove actual Tags as you add or remove people from the group.
-Instead you simply change the value of the Flag used to create the Flag Event.
+Instead you simply change the value of the Flag used to create the Flag Event for each person added or removed.
+See my Flag Events article for details on how I created the Family Tag used in this example.

 The objective was to create a section like that outlined in the example below: